-- Graduation from a National Architectural Accrediting Board (NAAB) accredited program OR meet the NCARB (National Council of Architectural Registration Boards) Education Standard:
+- A degree from either a National Architectural Accrediting Board (NAAB) or Canadian Architectural Certification Board (CACB) accredited program, OR meet the NCARB (National Council of Architectural Registration Boards) Education Standard:

 - Completion of the Architectural Experience Program (AXP), formerly known as the Intern Development Program (IDP), OR its equivalent as determined and verified by NCARB;

-- Pass all sections of the NCARB Architect Registration Examination (ARE): and
+- Passage of all sections of the NCARB Architect Registration Examination (ARE): and

-- Pass an exam on the Nebraska statutes and rules.
-(This will be sent to the applicant upon completion of the ARE.)
+- Passage of an exam on the Nebraska statutes and rules.
+(This will be sent to the applicant upon completion of the ARE).

 Educational Debt Reimbursement Request